Want to reduce your WordPress website loading time?

 Another technology you should use is image compression and image lazy loading.
 Both of these methods are proven to speed up any kind of WordPress page which are using images.

 Use this plugin called ShortPixel to optimize your WordPress images.
 It offers 100 free image optimization every month and also let you do following:

 - Offer Webp image format (This is going to be really helpful)

-- Convert existing .png images to .jpg
+- Convert existing .png images to .jpg or better webP format

 - Various level of compression